 The St. Louis Cardinals.
 The only team that won 11 postseason games.
 The only playoff team that won its last game.
 The only team whose players can say they are the 2006 World Series champions.

-Who'da thunk four weeks ago?
-The Cardinals barely made the playoffs, holding off the Houston Astros on the final weekend of the season to capture the National League Central title.
-St. Louis (83-78) entered postseason play with the third-worst record ever and emerged as the World Series champ with the lowest winning percentage of all time.
+Who’d thunk four weeks ago?
+The Cardinals barely made the playoffs, holding off the Houston Astros on the season’s final weekend to capture the National League Central title.
+St. Louis (83-78) entered postseason play with the third-worst record ever and emerged as the World Series champ with the lowest winning percentage.

-The Baseball Analysts is a wonderful website devoted to the objective analysis of baseball.
+The Baseball Analysts is a beautiful website devoted to the objective analysis of baseball.
 Yet here is a statement arguing that all that matters is winning the World Series.

-Lederer goes on to note what many other objective observers have noted, the playoffs are not about identifying the best team.
-In fact, as Lederer observes: Thanks to the Cardinals, the team with the inferior record has now won 3-of-the-last-4, 6-of-the-last-8, 10-of-the-last-14, and 21-of-the-last-37 World Series.
+Lederer notes what many other objective observers have pointed out.
+The playoffs are not about identifying the best team.
+As Lederer observes: Thanks to the Cardinals, the team with the inferior record has now won 3-of-the-last-4, 6-of-the-last-8, 10-of-the-last-14, and 21-of-the-last-37 World Series.
 Call it mystifying.
 Call it exciting.
-Or do as Billy Beane and call it a crapshoot or "five hands of blackjack."
+Or do as Billy Beane and call it a crapshoot or “five hands of blackjack.”
 Roll the dice or deal the cards.

-If the playoffs are for fun, not for science, should we truly be impressed by the team that wins the “crapshoot?”
-Or, put it another way, shouldn’t we be more impressed by the 2001 Mariners who won more regular season games than any team in nearly 50 years?
-After all, every year someone wins a World Series.
+If the playoffs are for fun, not science, should we truly be impressed by the team that wins the “crapshoot?”
+Or, put it another way, shouldn’t we be more impressed by the 2001 Mariners, who won more regular-season games than any team in nearly 50 years?
+After all, every year, someone wins a World Series.
 Teams only win 116 games once every few decades.

-Lederer notes that the Mariners accomplishment is just a piece of trivia.
-Well, isn’t all of this just a piece of trivia?
+Lederer notes that the Mariner’s accomplishment is just a piece of trivia.
+Well, isn’t all of this just a part of trivia?
 Quick, who won the World Series in 1935?
 I’m a Tigers fan, so I know it was Detroit.
 But I hardly expect anyone who is not a Tigers fan to know or care.